Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: Proofs for Section Part 1: Regret Analysis for

 \begin{proof}[Proof of Lemma~\ref{lemma:concentrate-reward-in-coverage-per-context}] Starting from the squared LHS of the desired inequality, we have:

 By taking a square root on both sides of the above inequality, we get the desired inequality. \end{proof}

-Based on the above lemmas, we are ready to prove a central result that controls the regret and estimated regret for every $x$ in each epoch $m \in [2, M]$ with each other by a threshold $G_m(x)$.
+Based on the above lemmas, we are ready to prove a central lemma that controls the true regret and estimated regret of any policy for every $x$ in each epoch $m \in [2, M]$ with each other by a threshold $G_m(x)$.
 Before we state the lemma, we first define $G_m(x)$: